ESIPFed/science-on-schema.org/CONVENTIONS.md

   </p>
 ```

-6. **Namespace for `schema.org`.** Use "`https://schema.org/`".
+6. **Namespace for `schema.org`.** Use `https://schema.org/`.

   Consistent representation of namespaces simplifies programmatic processing of markup.
-For example, even though conceptually it is clear the terms "`http://schema.org/Dataset`" and "`https://schema.org/Dataset`" (note the protocol difference) are referring to [https://schema.org/Dataset](https://schema.org/Dataset), these are programmatically treated as different entities.
-The [schema.org guidelines](https://schema.org/docs/faq.html#19) are somewhat ambivalent on the topic, with perhaps emphasis on "`https`".
+For example, even though conceptually it is clear the terms `http://schema.org/Dataset` and `https://schema.org/Dataset` (note the protocol difference) are referring to [https://schema.org/Dataset](https://schema.org/Dataset), these are programmatically treated as different entities.
+The [schema.org guidelines](https://schema.org/docs/faq.html#19) are somewhat ambivalent on the topic, with perhaps emphasis on `"https"`.

   The trailing slash (`/`) is also important.
-Without it, common RDF processing libraries such as [rdflib](https://rdflib.readthedocs.io/en/stable/) will construct a term like "`https://schema.orgDataset`".
+Without it, common RDF processing libraries such as [rdflib](https://rdflib.readthedocs.io/en/stable/) will construct a term like `"https://schema.orgDataset"`.
 For example:

   ``` python console
   >>> from rdflib import ConjunctiveGraph